Drain Pipe

 Turning off the water and draining the pipe before the system has been blown out

 The test cocks will be closed on the vacuum breaker (perpendicular).
-You will need to open both of the test cocks by using a fathead screwdriver to turn the screw on the side of the test cocks so they are open.
+You will need to open both of the test cocks by using a flathead screwdriver to turn the screw on the side of the test cocks so they are open.
 To do this turn them 1/4 turn so the flathead screwdriver line is parallel with the test cocks.
 If you are not sure how to do this just turn the screw 1/4 of a turn.
 It is important to open the test cocks because if they are closed no water will drain from the basement because there will not be any airflow in the pipes.

 Note: A little water will gush out of the test cock and then stop, this is normal.
-If it continues to gush then you have not shutoff the correct valve in the basement.
-If water is gushing out from the test cocks, close it back to a 90 degree angle (closed) until the water stops and go back downstairs and try to find the correct sprinkler shutoff valve.
+If it continues to gush then you have not shut off the correct valve in the basement.
+If water is gushing out from the test cocks, close it back to a 90-degree angle (closed) until the water stops, and go back downstairs and try to find the correct sprinkler shutoff valve.

 Sprinkler_Test_Cock